Shelby County, Iowa

 Shelby County is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 11,746.
 The county seat is Harlan.
 Its name is in honor of Isaac Shelby, the first Governor of Kentucky.

 History

 Shelby County was established on January 15, 1851.
 It was named after General Isaac Shelby, a hero in the American Revolutionary War and the first Governor of Kentucky.

-Early settling in Shelby County began in 1848 in Galland's Grove.
-On February 4, 1855, Shelbyville was designated the county seat.
-In April, 1859, the seat was moved to Harlan.
-One year later the first courthouse was erected and a second courthouse was constructed in 1875.
-In 1892, the construction of the present courthouse was begun, this time of stone and three storeys high.
-The construction was completed in 1893 with the dedication on September 14.
-The 1892 Shelby County Courthouse and the surrounding buildings are all listed in the National Register of Historic places effective September 23, 1994.
-In 1978, the building was extensively restored and still serves as the courthouse.
+Early settlement in Shelby County began in 1848 in Galand's Grove.
+On February 4, 1855, Shelbyville was designated as the county seat.
+In April 1859, the county seat was moved to Harlan.
+One year later, the first courthouse was erected, and a second courthouse was constructed in 1875.
+In 1892, construction of the present courthouse began, this time using stone and building it three stories high.
+Construction was completed in 1893, with the dedication on September 14.
+The 1892 Shelby County Courthouse and the surrounding buildings were listed on the National Register of Historic Places on September 23, 1994.
+In 1978, the building was extensively restored and continues to serve as the courthouse.